dlemire60/openc2-oif-orchestrator/docs/WALKTHROUGH.md

 1. Click the `REGISTER` button at bottom right to complete the device registration.

-Example schemas can be found under `/docs/schemas` in oif-orchestrator repository.
+Example schemas can be found under `/docs/schemas` in the openc2-oif-orchestrator repository.

+## Generating Commands and Viewing Responses

+## Message Transfer via MQTT Publish / Subscribe

+**TBSL**

 - If you are registering a new actuator for the first time while utilizing the MQTT transport you may need to update the `MQTT_TOPICS` environment variable.
 Read the MQTT Topics section [here](transport/mqtt/ReadMe.md)

-## Generating Commands and Viewing Responses